Brand Strategy & Positioning

 People often confuse consistency with authenticity.
 They are not the same thing.

-Using the same logo, colour palette, and Instagram filter for five years means you have a coherent style guide.
-That's good.
+Using the same logo, colour palette, and Instagram filter for 5 years creates a coherent style guide.
+That’s good.
 It’s professional.
 But it says nothing about your character.

 A con artist can be incredibly consistent in their lies.